Residency Application Process

 Residency Interview Process

 By Nov.
-1, the Residency Selection Committee will review only those applications that are complete.
-Interviews are by invitation only.
-The interview process provides the candidate an opportunity to visit the institution, meet our faculty and residents, and ask any questions the candidate may have.
+1, the Residency Selection Committee will only review complete ERAS application files.
+Interviews are by invitation only and will be virtual this year due to the current coronavirus pandemic.
+Throughout the pandemic, our priority has been and remains the safety of our learners.
+Learn about the College’s response to COVID-19 .
+The interview process provides the candidate an opportunity to meet our faculty and residents, and ask any questions the candidate may have.
+This year we will also provide video tours of our institution and campus.

-Once the applicant's file is complete, the committee reviews it.
+Once the applicant's file is complete, the selection committee reviews it.
 If the committee feels the applicant is competitive for our program, the applicant will be invited for a formal interview.
-There is a casual dinner the evening before the interview.
-The dinner is a very important factor in the interview process.
-At the interview session, the program director greets the candidate prior to beginning the interview process.
-Each applicant is interviewed by five faculty members.
-As an integral part of the interview process, applicants are taken on a tour of the facilities by our residents.
+At the interview session, the program director will virtually greet the candidate prior to beginning the interview process.
+Each applicant will virtually interview with selected faculty members and chief residents.
+As an integral part of the interview process, this year applicants will be given video tours of the facilities.

-For any additional questions regarding the residency training program, contact the department’s Academic Offices at (713) 986-7390 or email@example.com.
+For any additional questions regarding the residency-training program, please contact the department’s Academic Offices at (713) 986-7390 or email email@example.com.